Shared Reading in Criminal Justice

 Shared Reading group member, Cat.
 A prison

+Informal weekly sessions provide the opportunity to listen, empathise and share reflections, giving offenders and ex-offenders new ways to tell their stories and move towards secondary desistance.
 The improved mental well-being and increased motivation for education which result from Shared Reading groups enable offenders to unlock their potential.

-In line with the recommendations of Dame Sally Coates’s Review of Education in Prison, our work combines aspects of high quality creative arts provision and Personal and Social Development, providing opportunities for offenders to “improve self-knowledge, develop self- confidence and therefore help tackle reoffending.”
+In line with the recommendations of Dame Sally Coates’ Review of Education in Prison, our work combines aspects of high quality creative arts provision and Personal and Social Development, providing opportunities for offenders to “improve self-knowledge, develop self- confidence and therefore help tackle reoffending.”

 Shared Reading can contribute to the way in which prisons become places of reform, where offenders can change their lives and turn away from crime.
 Our packages can be tailored to suit the needs of different environments and include Reader staff-led delivery and training packages.